 Iowa welcomes travelers with rustic environments and friendly locals.
 I want to make sure you get the most out of your trip through or to Iowa so I’ve compiled the top five RV parks, grounds, and sites in the Hawkeye State.

-The Newton KOA has all of the facilities you know and love from a KOA along with the charm of Newton.
+The Newton KOA has all of the facilities you know and loves from a KOA along with the charm of Newton.
 Like any other KOA, you won’t be left without plenty of amenities.